The Clear Edge

 • Who this is for: B2B service and implementation operators at $75K-$85K/month relying on a single acquisition channel (mainly referrals), watching referral volume slip from 5 to 3 clients monthly while revenue still climbs.

-• The Acquisition Plateau Problem: 72% of operators hit an acquisition ceiling at $100K-$110K, stay stuck for 4.2 months, and eat $25K-$40K in opportunity cost rebuilding acquisition under pressure.
+• The acquisition plateau problem: 72% of operators hit an acquisition ceiling at $100K-$110K, stay stuck for 4.2 months, and eat $25K-$40K in opportunity cost rebuilding acquisition under pressure.

 • What you’ll learn: How Ezra spotted declining referral signal, evaluated content vs. paid vs. strategic partnerships, built a structured Partnership Program, and standardized a multi-channel intake and sales system.